Acne Treatments - Apple Cider Vinegar Toner

 Organic apple cider vinegars look a bit funky because they have this brownish dust settled at the bottom of the bottle.
 This dust is known as the "mother" and is supposedly chock full of enzymes and nutrients.
 If you use organic ACV, before making the toner and before applying the toner to your skin, make sure to shake well so the "mother" is evenly distributed throughout the bottle.
 I have tried both inorganic and organic apple cider vinegars and the inorganic one is definitely harsher.
 That's just me though.
 It really all depends on your skin.

 To use your ACV concoction, put some toner on a cotton pad and wipe across your face, avoiding the eye area.
 Most people use this toner both morning and night, but when you are first starting out, you should probably use it only once a day to minimize the chances of irritation or allergic reaction.
 One of my dermatologists actually recommends to apply the toner after cleansing and to wash it off after 2 minutes.
-That way you rebalance the skin but do not get irritated by the ACV.
+That way you rebalance the skin but do not get irritated by ACV.
 However, if your skin can tolerate it, it's perfectly fine to leave it on overnight or even throughout the day.

+• The ACV toner stinks. - It reminds me of dirty socks sitting, and possibly fermenting, inside a gym bag for weeks.
+The stronger you make the toner, the stronger it's going to smell.
+Unfortunately, your bathroom may even start to smell funky from all the used ACV cotton balls you throw in the trash.
 The good news is, you gradually get used to the smell.
 As you use it, you will start to not notice it anymore.
 The smell also reduces once it dries on your skin, so you don't have to worry too much about smelling like salad around other people.
 Sometimes though, when I'm walking or when I sweat, I do catch faint whiffs of apple cider vinegar, so if you're in for a hot make-out session or plan to take on a close-talker, it is possible for them to notice hints of smelly feet on your face.

-Apple cider vinegar can burn if used in strong concentrations.
-It will also sting if it is applied over open wounds, like picked and/or healing pimples.
+• Apple cider vinegar can burn if used in strong concentrations. - It will also sting if it is applied over open wounds, like picked and/or healing pimples.
 Immediately upon application, the ACV toner could also make your skin flush and turn red.
-Often, people who experience irritation from this toner are using too much ACV and don't dilute it enough.
+Often, people who experience irritation from this toner are using too much ACV - either not diluting it enough or using the ACV toner too frequently for their skin's tolerance.
+Also, make sure you don't get any apple cider vinegar in your eyes because it will burn like the dickens!

-People with sensitive skin may not be able to use this toner at all.
-If you do use this toner, it's a good idea to wear sunscreen and/or stay out of the sun.
+• People with sensitive skin may not be able to use this toner at all. - If you do use this toner, it's a good idea to wear sunscreen and/or stay out of the sun since it exfoliates your skin, making it a little more sensitive to UV rays.
+For people with especially sensitive skin who want to try this toner, it is best to and apply it at night.
 This is a little counter-intuitive because some people say to put ACV on sunburns to speed up the healing process.
-Also, make sure you don't get any apple cider vinegar in your eyes because it will burn like the dickens!

 Besides putting apple cider vinegar on your skin, many people claim it does amazing things when taken internally.
 For more information and testimonials on the benefits of drinking apple cider vinegar, check here.